okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 </div>

-### Adhere to the logo guidelines
+### Comply with the logo guidelines

-If your logo doesn't meet the OIN requirements, the following are suggestions for you to adhere to the guidelines:
+If your logo doesn't meet the OIN requirements, the following are suggestions for you to conform to the guidelines:

 #### My logo isn't in SVG format

-High resolution PNG, GIF, or SVG logo images are acceptable in the OIN catalog, although SVG images are preferred.
+High resolution PNG, GIF, or SVG logo images are acceptable in the OIN catalog, although, SVG images are preferred.
 If possible, you can convert your high resolution PNG or GIF file to an SVG file.
 If you have difficulty with converting your image to an acceptable format, contact the OIN team.

 #### My logo isn't square